How To Start a Resume in 2024 (+Resume Introduction Examples)

 • It's important to use a resume intro because it grabs the eye of the hiring manager.

-• Best practices for writing a good resume introduction include customizing it for each job post, including metrics and action verbs, and writing your introduction last.
+• Best practices for writing a good resume introduction and how to customize it for each job post using the AI Resume Builder

-You don't have much time to convince a hiring manager to read your entire resume--statistics show they typically spend 6-7 seconds on each one.
+You don't have much time to convince a hiring manager to read your entire resume.
 That's why a resume introduction is so important.
 As the first section of your resume, this summary uses a brief 1-3 sentences to explain who you are, what you do, and how you can add value to the company.

-In this post, we'll cover the different types of resume introductions and how to write them.
-Plus, you’ll learn how to customize your resume introduction to make it stand out.
+In this post, you'll learn the different types of resume introductions and how to write them.
+Plus, you’ll learn how to customize your resume introduction to make it stand out and get resume introduction examples to use as a guide for creating your own.

 Why are resume introductions important?

-Some of these terms mean different things (we'll cover that in the next section).
-Others are interchangeable.
-But whatever the name, the idea is to catch the hiring manager's attention by providing a quick overview of your relevant skills, experience, and career goals.
+The idea of a resume introduction is to catch the hiring manager's attention by providing a quick overview of your relevant skills, experience, and career goals.

 This section of your resume is something you must pay attention to.
 Resume introductions are important because they "hook" a hiring manager, convincing your potential employer to keep reading and learning more about you.